 Canning Tomato Basil Sauce

 Make your own tomato basil sauce with garlic.
-You can use this for spaghettis sauce, to make lasagna and manicotti, to name a few.
 By making your own sauce, you’ll have fresh tomatoes, fresh basil, onions, olive oil and garlic to flavor the sauce.

 What Do You Use Tomato Basil Sauce For?

 You can use the sauce as spaghetti sauce or as a pasta sauce.
 Use the sauce to make homemade lasagna and manicotti and use in place of tomato juice in chili.

 You would want to use whole tomatoes in their own juice.
 You could also use crushed tomatoes for this recipe.